 Bridge Replacement: Complete replacement of the entire bridge.

-Crossroad Bridge: Bridge crossing over the Illinois Tollway, governed by another agency.
+Crossroad Bridge: Bridge crossing over the Illinois Tollway, where the roadway crossing over the Illinois Tollway is governed by another agency.

 Additional definitions can be found in the Illinois Tollway Design Section Engineer (DSE) Manual.